ntoghrama/ntoghrama.github.io/index.md

 **Ground motion amplification and crustal tomographic imaging in Seattle**

-I've also studied the Seattle basin and fault zone using ambient noise seismology to investigate how seismic waves are amplified within sedimentary basins and reflected by their edges.
+I have also studied the Seattle sedimentary basin and fault zone, where I've [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb), hosted at schools, churches, small businesses, and family backyards, to measure the ambient noise field.
+I cross-correlate these signals to investigate earthquake propagation in the basin&mdash;&mdash;which, like other sedimentary basins around the world&mdash;&mdash;is known to trap seismic energy and amplify ground motion during high-magnitude earthquakes.
+In particular, I am interested in the role played by the basin edges and the Seattle thrust fault.

-To measure the ambient seismic field, I've  [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb)
+For large urban communities built atop sedimentary basins, this energy amplification means heightened seismic hazard.
+We plan to produce improved seismic velocity models and localized ground motion prediction equations, which can be applied by seismic engineers to inform building codes and change policy.

 In addition to the technical aspects of geophysics, I especially enjoy working in the field and connecting my research to local communities.
 I prioritize engaging with and understanding the human dimension of each project.